-- You must submit all materials under the same name and folders labeled the same way each time an assignment is due this will go for you Project work and for your weekly assignments as well (i.e Student Sam Jones, must label his work S\Jones\ Prjct1).
-There are to be NO periods, /, -, (), #, \, spaces or any other character of any kind in your file names.
-All files sent to me, pictures, PDF files and word documents must use this naming convention. - All image files for projects must be labeled appropriately.
+- ➤ You must submit all materials under the same name placed folders labeled on the Server each time an assignment is due this will go for your Project work and for your weekly assignments as well (i.e Student Sam Jones, must label his work S_Jones Prjct1).
+There are to be NO periods, /, -, (), #, , spaces or any other character of any kind in your file names.
+All files sent to me, pictures, PDF files and word documents must use this naming convention. (if you are using your phone, you must rename the files before sending Long names with numbers, which is how phones name the files will cause transmission issues.
+Files MUST be renamed as indicated above.) - All image files for projects must be labeled appropriately.
 Images must have first initial and last name on them.
-(I.E. THalls) and all your assignments must be in separate folders labeled correctly: Your name (i.e. thalls prjt1,2,3 etc).
-The are to placed in the folder on the server with your name on it! - ➤ If you are turning in multiple images for an assignment then the individual files must labeled individually In the image name please designate (a,b,c etc) (Example Thalls\Prjct1\A.jpeg).
+(I.E. THalls) and all your assignments must be in separate folders labeled correctly: Your name (i.e. thalls_prjt1,2,3 etc).
+They are to be placed in the folder on the server with your name on it! - ➤ If you are turning in multiple images for an assignment then the individual files must labeled individually In the image name please designate (a,b,c etc) (Example Thalls_Prjct1_A.jpeg).
 Make sure you do not erase the file extension JPEG from the file name.
 Very Important!!!! - Feedback from me on your images will be delivered in short audio files posted along with your grade on Canvas.
-Please be sure your computer has the proper settings to listen to these critiques. - Failure to label your folders and or images correctly will result in a loss of points for the first project, and then possible rejection of subsequent projects with no points awarded.
+Please be sure your computer has the proper settings to listen to these critiques. - Failure to label your images correctly will result in a loss of points for the first project, and then possible rejection of subsequent projects with no points awarded.